| | | | | |

 This is one of the blocks of flats set up in Vienna by the Social Democratic local government in the 20s and 30s.
 It is one of the most amazing instances of socially justified creative architecture with sculptural decoration.
 It set up a large number of large blocks of flats to re-house the workers in 20s and 30s.

-This is a block at Hickelgasses in Vienna put up in 31 with a Frieze on it by Arthur Fleischmann.
 The inscription "Peoples dwelling house erected by the community of Vienna in 1931" and below it a series of reliefs by Arthur Fleischmann in ceramics.
-This is a detail.

 Hickelgasse